 Example:

-Let's take an example to illustrate the use of unordered_multimap function in C++.
+Let's consider a scenario to demonstrate the application of the unordered_multimap function in C++.

 #include <bits/stdc++.h>